en0ds/en0ds/README.md

 ## Hello, I'm En0ds 👋
-A list of links and tools that could useful to Threat Intelligence Analyst as well as SOC analyst.
+A list of links and tools that could be useful to Threat Intelligence Analyst as well as SOC analyst.

 ## Websites